Firionus/master-thesis-code/README.md

 # master-thesis-code
-Code dump from my master thesis on "Fitting Room Acoustic Simulations for Early Reflections to Measured Room Impulse"
+Code dump from my master thesis on "Fitting Room Acoustic Simulations for Early Reflections to Measured Room Impulse Responses"

 Included parts:
 - Core algorithm and utilities for extrapolating SDM-SRIRs to different source and listener locations in a room with an image source model (`src` folder, `matlab` folder, see abstract for details on topic)